 Wethersfield Village Hall stands at the heart of the village alongside the picturesque green in the historic village of Wethersfield.
 The village is surrounded by the rolling countryside of North Essex.

 The hall was the former maltings of the Wethersfield Brewery and was built in the 1840s.
 In 1920 Mr & Mrs Maberly, the owners of the brewery, made over the freehold of the Maltings to the Parish Council for use as a village hall.

-Wethersfield Parish Council are the custodian trustees and the management of the hall is the responsibility of the Management Trustees.
+Wethersfield Parish Council is the Freeholder and Property Trustee and the management of the hall is the responsibility of a Charitable Incorporated Organisation made up of the Management Trustees.
 In 2016 the Hall was registered as a charity becoming Wethersfield Village Hall Charitable Incorporated Organisation.
 Since then the board of trustees has been engaged in raising funds for the refurbishment of the hall which had been allowed to deteriorate over a period of time.
 The hall was stuck in the 1940s but now work is underway to provide a fine 21st century venue for the people of Wethersfield.